herzenstube/hello-world/README.md

 # hello-world

-Not that I loved working less, but that I loved sleeping more.
+Not that I like to work less, but that I like to sleep more.